Careers360 Logo

 Question:17

-Identify the pairs which are not of isotopes?
+Identify the pairs that are not of isotopes.

 Answer:

-The answer is the options (iii) and (iv) because isotopes must have different atomic mass number but an identical atomic number.
+The answer is the options (iii) and (iv) because isotopes must have different atomic mass numbers but an identical atomic number.

 Question:18